ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

 let customPayload = beginCell().storeUint(0xfedcba0987654321n, 128).endCell();

 // Let's use this case for fees calculation
-// Embed the forward payload into the custom payload to ensure maximum gas usage during computation const sendResult = await deployerJettonWallet.sendTransfer( deployer.getSender(), toNano("0.17"), // tons
+// Put the forward payload into custom payload, to make sure maximum possible gas is used during computation const sendResult = await deployerJettonWallet.sendTransfer( deployer.getSender(), toNano("0.17"), // tons